 Padel Magazine - Jean-Noël Grinda (JNG), winner of Roland Garros Junior, former French N ° 2 in tennis looks back on his journey around Padel as former co-President of the French Federation of Padel (FFP) and great fan of this sport.
-JNG chose Padel Magazine to get out of its reserve and respond to various comments.
-To prove all of his words, JNG in total transparency, wanted to support his testimony by posting the FFT Court Judgments - Carity and the Correspondence between FFP and FTT.
+JNG chose Padel Magazine to get out of his reserve and respond to various comments.
+To prove all his words, JNG in total transparency, wanted to support his testimony by putting online the FFT Court Judgments - Carity and Correspondence between FFP and FTT.

 Padel Magazine - Did you want the Padel with the FFT?
 And why did it take so long?

-Jean-Noël Grinda (JNG) - First of all, contrary to what has been said, I was the initiator of the rapprochement between the Padel and the French Tennis Federation (FFT) as soon as I arrived at the head of the FFP in 2007.
-We have many documents, we made several meetings with the FFT at Roland Garros with the President and his teams at the time .
+Jean-Noël Grinda (JNG) - First, contrary to what has been said, I was the initiator of the rapprochement between the Padel and the French Tennis Federation (FFT) as soon as I arrived at the head of the FFP in 2007.
+We have many documents, have made several meetings with the FFT at Roland Garros with the President and his teams at the time .
 If the FFT has now integrated the Padel, ambition for us is therefore not new.

 Padel Magazine - You said outside the interview that you regret that some people go so far as to criticize the integrity and recognition of the FFP ...